island-is/island.is/README.md

 ### Running proxy against development service

-You are able to run a couple of proxy against the development services: `db`, `es`, `redis` and `xroad`.
+If you have AWS access to our development account, you can connect to development databases and services using a proxy.
+We've set up a proxy and connection helpers for our development Postgres, Elastic Search, Redis and X-Road Security Server.

-To do so, you can run the following command:
+To do so, you can run for example:

 ```bash
 ./scripts/run-db-proxy.sh
 ```

-It will use the `aws-cli` to get your AWS credentials or if it cannot find it, will try to find the environments variables in the `process.env`.
+It will try to get your AWS credentials from your environment variables and from your `~/.aws/credentials` file.
+We're currently not able to get AWS credentials from an AWS profile configured using AWS SSO.
+You will need to visit your AWS account and export the credentials manually or add them to your `~/.aws/credentials` file.
+You can find more instructions [here](handbook/repository/aws-secrets.md#using-aws-session).

+{% hint style="info" %}
+You will be able to find the credentials needed to open the development services on your AWS account.
+{% endhint %}

+{% hint style="info" %}
+If you want to run your app against one of this service (e.g. `db`), you may need to edit your app environment or sequelize config to pass the proxy credentials.
+{% endhint %}

 {% hint style="warning" %}
 The following services will run on the associated ports: `db:5432`, `es:9200`, `redis:6379`, `xroad:80`.
 If you have docker running on theses ports or any others services you will need to stop them in order to run the proxies.